reshmabidikar/slate/source/includes/_payment.md

 These endpoints initiate transactions on an existing payment.
 To begin a new payment, see [Trigger a Payment](https://killbill.github.io/slate/?shell#account-trigger-a-payment-authorization-purchase-or-credit) in the Account API.

-### Capture an existing authorization
+### Capture an existing authorization [using payment id]

 Requests a payment amount based on a prior authorization.
+The payment is identified by its `paymentId` provided as a path parameter.

 **HTTP Request**